How to Rebuild Your Credit

 - Ensure all forms of credit are up to date

 - Clean up any collections

 The first step to improving your credit score is to understand what a credit score is and to make sure you know your credit score.
 A credit score is a kind of rating or grade between 300 and 900 that you receive from the two credit reporting agencies in Canada – Equifax and Transunion – based on your history of bill payment.

 So before you set out on a plan to rebuild your credit, find out what your score is.
 There are a number of ways you can do this.
 Many modern banking apps will allow you to check your credit right within the app, or you can request a credit score check from Equifax or Transunion.

 Credit utilization means that you should maintain good credit and only use an appropriate amount of your credit.
 There is some debate about exactly what the best range is.
 Generally speaking, using over 30% of your limit tends to affect your credit score.
 Some experts now suggest that you should aim to use around 10% of your credit limit if you want to build an excellent credit score.

+This is an important one.
 If you have regular bills going directly onto any line of credit or credit card, ensure you make those payments on time and, if possible, in full.
 One late payment or delinquency can make a difference in your overall score.

 If this means contacting your bill collectors, banks or beyond to make sure that they know you are in good standing, go for it!
 Don’t be afraid to negotiate for reduced interest rates to make payments quicker.
 The worst they can say is no.

-If you have any past bills or loans that had gone to collections, is it very important you settle these.
+If you have any past bills or loans that have gone to collections, is it very important you settle these.
 Once settled, you can request that these are removed from the public records section by the credit bureau.